-The beach of Trapezaki is both shingly and sandy and it’s good for families due to the shallow and crystal clear waters.
+The beach of Trapezaki has both pebbles and sand and it’s good for families due to the shallow and crystal clear waters.
 There are no water sports facilities on this beach, but there is a tavern and a snack bar.
 Behind the beach, there is a green hillside up on which there are a few taverns and mini markets.
-The area is not an actual resort, but there is accommodation scattered on the cliff and along the road to Lourdas where there are more modern amenities.
+The area is not an actual resort, but there are accommodation facilities scattered on the cliff and along the road to Lourdas where there are more modern amenities.

 For the more active travellers, there are walking trails through the vineyards which lead to Karavados, Lourdata and Agios Thomas beach.
 In a few kilometres, you will come across the convents of Agios Andreas and Agios Gerasimos as well as the castle of Agios Georgios offering panoramic views of the whole area of Leivathos.
 From the nearby port of Pessada, trips to Zakynthos run on a daily basis.